PikaLabs/floyd/floyd/example/simple/README.md

 add_server test the base membership change proto, start 3 nodes and writing some data, then start the 4th node and join the group, at last start another node and join the group.

 add_server1 is the case that join the group parallel with writing data

+read_bench is an benchmark tool to get multi thread reading performance